 “Leave your burdens here, dear one”, he says as the vision fades.

 I think perhaps the biggest reason why it’s good to learn to hear the Spirit and visit the places that he shows you, is that you learn more about the character and love of God.
 Regardless of what images the word father conjures in your head, the Father is a very good one.
 Sometimes it is easiest for us to see that than to hear it.

 Do you hear the Spirit and write down what you hear?
 Have you been to the secret place?
 Have you learned something there about God that you didn’t know previously?
-If you would like more information on this and the rest of the items on the Freedom Guide, I expanded this content into a book and workbook that you can purchase from me in the office, or on Amazon here.
+If you would like more information on this and the rest of the items on the Freedom Guide, I expanded this content into a book and workbook that you can purchase from me in the office, at my online shop or other retailers here.